 The non-linear sigma model (NLSM) \cite{polyakov,bzj} is one of the most studied quantum field theories (QFTs).
 It has applications in condensed matter physics and has also served as a theoretical laboratory for general ideas and techniques in QFT.
 It was found by Polyakov in \cite{polyakov} that the model is asymptotically free in two dimensions, and it has been often studied as a toy model for the gluon sector of QCD.

 In asymptotically free theories, perturbative series are afflicted with infrared (IR) renormalon singularities which indicate the existence of non-perturbative corrections \cite{parisi-renormalons} (see \cite{beneke} for a review and a list of references).
-In some cases, these corrections can be computed with condensates and the OPE, as in the SVZ sum rules \cite{svz}.
+In some cases, these corrections can be computed by using the OPE and assuming that the operators appearing there have non-trivial vacuum expectation values, or condensates.
+This is the method underlying the SVZ sum rules \cite{svz}.
 In QCD these phenomena are difficult to study quantitatively, but the two-dimensional NLSM gives a framework to test these ideas in detail.
 For example, the NLSM can be studied with an exact large $N$ solution.
 In this solution, physical observables are obtained as series in $1/N$ in which each coefficient is a well-defined function of the renormalized coupling constant.
 The asymptotic expansion of these functions at weak coupling reproduces conventional perturbation theory, but they encode in addition non-perturbative effects which can be studied in detail.
 Because of this, the large $N$ expansion in the NLSM has been a fascinating laboratory to study the interplay between perturbative and non-perturbative physics.